Ronald McNair: Music in space

+McNair plays the saxophone aboard Space Shuttle Mission 41-B.

 McNair was an accomplished saxophonist and jazz enthusiast.

 Before his last fateful space mission, McNair worked with French composer and performer Jean-Michel Jarre on a piece of music for Jarre's then-upcoming album Rendez-Vous.
 It was intended that McNair would record his saxophone solo on board the Challenger, which would have made McNair's solo the first original piece of music to have been recorded in space (although the song "Jingle Bells" had been played on a harmonica during an earlier Gemini 6 spaceflight).
 However, the recording was never made, as the flight ended in the disaster and the deaths of its entire crew.
 The final track on Rendez-Vous, "Last Rendez-Vous," has the subtitle "Ron's Piece," and the liner notes include a dedication from Jarre: "Ron was so excited about the piece that he rehearsed it continuously until the last moment.
 May the memory of my friend the astronaut and the artist Ron McNair live on through this piece."
 McNair was supposed to have taken part in Jarre's Rendez-vous Houston concert through a live feed from the orbiting Shuttlecraft.